Last reviewed · 8 May 2026 · Independent UK SRS Reference

 12–18months

-Typical preparation window for full UK SRS S2 compliance
+Indicative preparation window reported by advisory firms for UK SRS S2

 KPMG, PwC, Deloitte, and EY implementation studies converge on this range for a mid-cap listed company to build the data infrastructure, materiality assessment, quantitative scenario analysis, and disclosure drafting needed.